vmware-tanzu/tanzu-dev-portal/content/outcomes/_index.md

 ---
-title: Outcome Architectures
+title: Learning Paths and Outcome Architectures
-linkTitle: Outcomes
+linkTitle: Learning Paths and Outcomes
 description: |
     The successful adoption of technology is rooted in achieving outcomes.
 Whether these outcomes are focused on the internal needs of the business or for direct engagement with your customer, the solutions employed are ever-evolving.
+We've assembled these learning paths and courses to help you achieve impactful outcomes.
 menu:
     main:
         parent: "sections"